chadwcarlson/strapi-notes/README.md

 ## 7. What this means for merging

 > **Recap:**
 > - Content Types are written (from the admin UI) to named subdirectories on the mount `api` at runtime.
 This data is not merged into `master` on merges.
+Requesting `articles` on master post-merge will give the response `Not Found`.
 > - Once a Content Type is created, pieces of content data for that type are stored in the database (PostgreSQL in the template).
 > - Similar things will also be the case for defining Webhooks and custom components.